pika-pika-07/VehicleBackendSystem/P02-VehiclesAPI/README.md

 # VehiclesAPI-Project

-Project repository for Vehicles backend System, where students implement a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.
+Project repository for Vehicles backend System, where  Vehicles API is implemented using Java and Spring Boot that can communicate with separate location and pricing services.

 ## Instructions